Billionaire Profile

 Early Life

-William "Bill" Chisholm grew up in Georgetown, Massachusetts.
-He attended Brooks School, where he played basketball, lacrosse, and soccer.
-Chisholm graduated from Brooks in 1987.
-He went on to Dartmouth College, where he played for the soccer team.
-He graduated in 1991.
-He later received a Master of Business Administration (MBA) from The Wharton School at the University of Pennsylvania in 1996.
+William F. Chisholm Jr. grew up in Georgetown, Massachusetts.
+He attended Brooks School, where he excelled in academics and athletics, playing basketball, lacrosse, and soccer.
+He led the soccer team to its first Class A New England Prep championship and won The Boston Globe's All-Scholastic award for soccer.
+He graduated from Brooks in 1987.
+He furthered his education at Dartmouth College, where he played soccer and was a member of the Alpha Chi Alpha fraternity, graduating in 1991.
+He earned a Master of Business Administration (MBA) from the Wharton School at the University of Pennsylvania in 1996.

 Rise to Success